jorgepedret/side-comments-redis/README.md

 It doesn't make decisions about the users, so that part is up to the person implementing it.

+This library uses [Thug](https://github.com/sintaxi/thug) to manage the comment model, validations and persistance on Redis.

 ## Getting started

 Run this comment to __install__ the library in your project: